Orbital Conch Piercing: The Complete Guide

 What's Special About the Orbital Conch Piercing?

-Orbital conch piercings are visually interesting and rare.
+Orbital Conch piercings are visually interesting and rare.
 There are also a wide variety of jewelry options.
 If you're looking for a unique and eye-catching piercing for your ear, it might be a great choice.

 However, there are things to consider.
 First of all, most people have a lot of cartilage in the area, making it susceptible to developing complications during the healing process.
 Because orbitals require piercing the area twice, the chances of experiencing complications essentially double.

-In these cases, wearing a single ring in both piercings would make them orbitals, but they would not be true orbital conch piercings.
+In these cases, wearing a single ring in both piercings would make them orbitals, but they would not be true Orbital Conch piercings.

 Orbital Conch Piercing Healing Time

-On average, an orbital conch piercing can take 6-9 months to heal, but some people may need up to a year to recover completely.
+On average, an Orbital Conch piercing can take 6-9 months to heal, but some people may need up to a year to recover completely.

 The best way to ensure a speedy recovery is to follow all aftercare instructions provided to you by your piercer.
 It's also helpful to follow a healthy diet, get enough sleep, and drink enough water, all of which will support your body's ability to heal.